The Choir (alternative rock band): Post-Tim Chandler work (2019-present)

 Long-time bassist Chandler died on October 8, 2018.
 The following year, the Choir—now a threesome—began releasing non-album singles at the pace of one every other month, starting with a cover of Phil Collins' "In the Air Tonight" and followed by "Mystical World," their first original composition after Chandler's death.
 In March 2021, the Choir shifted to Patreon where they continue to release new tracks exclusively for subscribers, including a 2021 re-recording of "Render Love" for the Electric Jesus film soundtrack.
 Deep Cuts, also released in 2021, was the band's first studio album without contributions from Chandler, as bass duties were primarily helmed by session musician Chris Donohue, with two tracks featuring bassist Stephen Mason from Jars of Clay.
 Donohue also played with the Choir on two new tracks recorded for other projects: "The First Time I Saw Eden," a cover of a Randy Stonehill song for the 2022 tribute album There's A Rainbow Somewhere: The Songs of Randy Stonehill, and "Old Man Winter," for A Mercyland Christmas, part of the multi-artist Mercyland series of albums led by Phil Madeira.

+Since Chandler's death, the Choir has not headlined a tour for any of their successive albums.
+However, the band performed as the opening act for the Prayer Chain's brief tour in 2018 which promoted the 25th anniversary re-release of their debut album Shawl, produced by Hindalong.
+In 2024, the Choir performed at the AudioFeed festival in Urbana, Illinois, and in 2026, opened for Sixpence None the Richer in San Antonio, Texas and Roswell, New Mexico.
+The latter two shows included Matt Slocum on guitar and Justin Cary on bass.